RQuicho/Plant_ID/README.md

 (link to website)

-This application uses the perenual plant api to retreive data on plants, and the (api for recognizing plant images) api to get a plant name based on an uploaded image.
+This application uses the perenual plant api to retreive data on plants, and the plantnet api to get a plant name based on an uploaded image.
 A user can upload a photo and get information on that plant based on the photo.
 Plants can be added/deleted to user-created lists.
 Lists are tied to user accounts and will be remembered!

 Features Implemented: